EconometricInstitute/feb22012-programming-website/data/week6/1-lambda-expressions.md

 By defining a `static class` within another class, we avoid the need to put the `TeacherComparator` in a separate file.
 But still, there is quite a bit of code necessary to express that we want to order courses based on the teacher.
 The essence of what we want to express is the following short expression: `o1.getTeacher().compareTo(o2.getTeacher())`.

-However, to be able to use this expression to sort `Course` objects, we need to define both a *class header* for the `TeacherComparator` class, as well as the *method header* of the `compare` method.
+However, to be able to use this expression to sort `Course` objects, we need to define both a *class header* for the `TeacherComparator` class, and the *method header* of the `compare` method.
 Programmers sometimes refer to this kind of code as *boilerplate code*: we need to write it to let the compiler check that all our types are safe, but does not express what we want to do.

 In this case, it is possible to use a feature of Java called an *anonymous class*.
 This is a class that can be defined _within a method_.
 Unfortunately, it still looks rather cumbersome: